Getting there

 -

-From Kyoto, take the Tokaido Shinkansen to Tokyo (2.5 hours), then switch to the Joetsu Shinkansen to Niigata (2 hours).
-From there, take a limited express train to Tsuruoka or Sakata (2 hours).
-The whole trip takes about 7-8 hours and costs around 24,000 yen.
-The Japan Rail Pass covers the trip if you use the Hikari train between Kyoto and Tokyo (supplementary fees apply for Nozomi trains).
-Trains run about once every two hours.
+From Kyoto, take the Hikari Shinkansen to Tokyo (2.5 hours), then transfer to the Joetsu Shinkansen to Niigata (2 hours).
+From there, a limited express train takes you to Tsuruoka or Sakata in about 2 more hours.
+The whole trip takes 7 to 8 hours and costs around 24,000 yen.
+It’s fully covered by the Japan Rail Pass if you don’t use Nozomi trains.
+Trains run about every two hours.

 -